aledc7/Laravel/README.md

 This repo has all the practice of my training in Laravel.
 It also serve as a documentation for the most commonly used commands.
 Enjoy

-- [x] Chapter 1 - Installing COMPOSER
+- [x] Chapter 1 - Installing COMPOSER and Laravel Installer

 Composer is an application-level package manager for the PHP programming language that provides a standard format for managing dependencies of PHP software and required libraries.